alukosdev/ccsp/index.md

 ---

 :::banner
-This project was created, is actively maintained, and continues to be updated by a single person.
+This project was created, is maintained, and continues to be supported by a single individual.
 If you are interested in supporting the project, please consider [donating](https://www.paypal.com/donate/?hosted_button_id=CV9LKP92844HQ){ target="_blank" }. ❤️
 :::

-!!!warning Last Update: 2023/07/23 at 1:27 PM EDT
+!!!
+Last Update on 2023/07/23 at 1:27 PM EDT
 I am actively updating these notes to reflect the latest exam revision released on August 1st, 2022.
 The content on these pages will change dynamically as these updates occur.
 Additionally, I am working to migrate references and sources to their individual pages rather than a centralized page.
 For this reason, some sources may not be properly cited.
 I appreciate your patience and understanding as I work to apply these updates.
 !!!